• Home

 How to install a floating cabinet made from vintage metal kitchen cabinets.

 Toggle bolts are the ultimate in bolts; at least, I’m a huge fan.
-I use them a lot when it comes to installing heavy items because they’re very strong, easy to install, and affordable too.
-The nut that threads onto the bolt is actually, as the name suggests, a toggle mechanism that expands once pushed behind the wall, and bites into the backside of the drywall, locking in place when the bolt is tightened.
+You might also know them as Anchor Bolts, Molly Bolts, or Butterfly anchors.
+I use them often for heavy items because they’re very strong, easy to install, and affordable.
+As the name suggests, the nut that threads onto the bolt is actually a toggle mechanism that expands once pushed behind the wall and bites into the backside of the drywall, locking in place when the bolt is tightened.

-Each of my cabinets required four toggle bolts, which I calculated as being able able to hold up to 200+ pounds – very extreme.
+Each of my cabinets required four toggle bolts, which I calculated as being able to hold up to 200+ pounds – very extreme.
+Definitely overkill for my family’s hats, scarves, and mittens that will be stored here.

 Quick tips: